Shikaga/story/index.md

 "So good to meet you!", said Jake, who was sat next to Emlyn.
 He must have been in his late teens Emlyn guessed, and quite attractive.

-"No, don't yo even start Jake", Mary said leaning over Emlyn pushing the boy back with her hand as he laughed.
+"No, don't you even start Jake", Mary said leaning over Emlyn pushing the boy back with her hand as he laughed.
 "Don't you listen to this one Rosie.
-He is all sweet words until you actually need him".
+He is all sweet words at first, but it doesn't last".

 "Hey, that's not fair!", Jake retorted.
-"Most people just need me too much", he replied as he returned to his food.
+"Defamation of character!", he replied as he returned to his food.

 The babble increased as everyone returned to their previous conversations.
-Emlyn took a breath, and studied each of her new acquaintances faces, and going through their names again.
+Emlyn studied each of her new acquaintances faces, and going through their names again.
 Orin would be most upset at her if she wasn't able to recall every name and face with absolute precision later.

-The food slowly disappeared from her face while Mary chatted to her happily, with Emlyn returning the occasional comment to keep the conversation flowing.
+The food slowly disappeared from her plate while Mary chatted to her happily, with Emlyn returning the occasional comment to keep the conversation flowing.
 Mary didn't seem to mind Emlyn's quietness and had soon informed Emlyn of all the latest gossip in the keep.

 The talk about town was all about the mobs that were forming in the principalities.
 Prince Alex Tyne, had just marched out of the city two days ago to quell the uprising and there were a lot of rumors flying across the table.